 Spray Bottle

-- Download or design your own digital graphics.
-My favorite source for graphics is The Graphics Fairy where you can find hundreds of free graphics.
+- Download a graphic or photograph you'd like to use for your design.
+My favorite source for images is The Graphics Fairy where you can find hundreds of free downloadable graphics.

-- Print a mirror image of the graphics or photo onto bond paper.
-Even subtle text like tattoos or clothing with writing will appear backward otherwise.
+- Print a mirror image of the photo or graphic onto regular bond paper with the print quality set to Best.
+Even subtle text like tattoos or clothing with text will appear backward otherwise.

-- When using an inkjet printer, you must let the ink dry for several hours to avoid the ink smearing.
+- If you're using an inkjet printer, you must let the ink dry for several hours to prevent the ink from smearing.
 No need to wait when using a laser printer.

 - If applying a small graphic, cut the excess paper around the graphic.
 Ignore this step if printing a full-size photo.

-- Using a foam brush, apply an even coat of image transfer medium on the good side of the image.
-It's important that you generously cover the entire surface of the image.
+- With a foam brush, apply a generous coat of image transfer medium onto the good side of the image.
+It's important that you cover the entire surface of the image.

-- Place image side down on to the surface, being careful NOT to move the image or it will smudge.
+- Place the graphic or copied photo, image side down, on to the wood or furniture, being careful NOT to move it or it may smudge.

-- With a brayer or old credit card, gently rub over the graphic to remove any air bubbles and ensure a tight bond with the surface.
+- With a brayer or old credit card, gently rub over the graphic to remove any air bubbles and ensure a tight bond with the wood.

 - Allow the paper to completely dry (approximately three hours) before moving on to the next step.